 There are many steps and stages to my art making process.
 I have been creating handmade wall hangings in mixed media for the past 20 years.
-All of the wall hangings and artwork I create are made of plant fiber, either in paper or rope form.
+All of the wall hangings and artwork I create are made of paint and paper.
+I am inspired by plant fibers, either in paper or rope form.

-I can not grow these plants in my backyard in Cornish, NH, so I order them preprocessed and beaten, leaving me to rehydrate the fibers.
+When I make paper, I order them preprocessed and beaten half stock, leaving me to rehydrate the fibers.
 I also process plant fibers from scratch, (harvesting, cooking, rinsing, and beating) to add texture and variety to my work.
 Examples of plants I have processed include Hosta, Rose petals, Loveage, Lily stems, and Queen Ann’s Lace.

-I beat my pulp in a Hollander Beater (a second hand David Reina Beater purchased from artist Richard Langdell ).
-Plant fiber and water are placed in the trough of the beater and travel through the machine.
+I used a Hollander Beater (a second hand David Reina Beater purchased from artist Richard Langdell ) for 16 years.
+In May of 2017, I sold the beater to the John C. Campbell Folk School, in North Carolina, where I know they will put it to good use and the beloved beater will be used much more regularly than I had.
+In a Hollander Beater, plant fiber and water are placed in the trough of the beater and travel through the machine.
 A roll, similar to a gear shape, moves the water and fibers, and gently separates them as they are pressed between the roll and bedplate.
-While beating, I may add a few spoonfuls of spice or acrylic dye to add color.

-I then take the finished pulp and disperse it in a vat of water.
+The finished pulp is dispersed in a vat of water.

-I use a mold and deckle (a wooden screen), or a su (a removable bamboo screen) to form sheets of paper (known in the paper industry as a “wet leaf”).
+Then a mold and deckle (a wooden screen), or a su (a removable bamboo screen) are used to form sheets of paper (known in the paper industry as a “wet leaf”).

-While the sheets are still wet, I embed plant fibers, dried botanicals, mirrors, and gems to create various compositions in each paper art creation.
+While the sheets are still wet, once can embed plant fibers, dried botanicals, mirrors, and gems to create various composition.

-Once the sheets are dry, I paint and collage directly onto the handmade paper base.
-After painting, I may add stitching and bead work.
+Once the sheets are dry, paint and collage can be applied directly onto the handmade paper base.
+One may also add stitching and bead work.